Robust Universal Adversarial Perturbations: Generating Robust Universal Adversarial Perturbations

+The proof of this theorem can be found in Appendix \ref{appendix:theorem}.
+Theorem \ref{thrm:robust} states that with enough samples from the neighborhood of a perturbation, $\mathbf{u_r}$, the adversarial success rate of $\mathbf{u_r}$ on the entire neighborhood is arbitrarily close to the adversarial success rate of $\mathbf{u_r}$ on sampled transformations with probability greater than $1-\phi$.

-Leveraging Theorem \ref{thrm:robust}, we create a method which given accuracy, $\psi$, and confidence, $\phi$, returns the robust adversarial success rate on a finite set of inputs with probabilistic guarantees under the assumptions of the Theorem.
-The pseudocode for \texttt{EstimateRobustness} is in Algorithm \ref{alg:asrr}
+Leveraging Theorem \ref{thrm:robust}, we create \texttt{EstRobustness} which given accuracy, $\psi$, and confidence, $\phi$, returns the $ASR_R$ on a finite set of inputs with probabilistic robustness guarantees under the assumptions of Theorem \ref{thrm:robust}.
+The pseudocode for \texttt{EstRobustness} is in Appendix \ref{appendix:eralg}.

-Now we leverage Theorem \ref{thrm:robust} and Algorithm \ref{alg:asrr} to develop our \texttt{RobustUAP} algorithm.
-Similar to the SGD Baseline we approximate the expectation in Equation \ref{eq:ruap_opt} in batches.
-However, in our case the $|\hat{t}| = n$ which is based on Theorem \ref{thrm:robust} to satisfy the desired confidence level and accuracy.
-Furthermore, we do not take only a single gradient step, but instead take multiple steps, using PGD, until the robustness property is satisfied on the given batch.
-We use \texttt{EstimateRobustness} to compute the probabilistic bound for robustness over the transformation space.
-At the end of each epoch, we use \texttt{EstimateRobustness} to check the robustness across the entire training set and transformation space.
-The psuedocode for \texttt{RobustUAP} is in Algorithm \ref{alg:rob_uap}.
+\textbf{Our algorithm: \texttt{RobustUAP}.} We leverage Theorem \ref{thrm:robust} and \texttt{EstimateRobustness} to develop \texttt{RobustUAP}, the pseudocode for which is seen in Algorithm \ref{alg:rob_uap}.
+Similar to the SGD baseline, we approximate the expectation in Equation \ref{eq:ruap_opt} in batches.
+We first sample transformations from the PDF of the neighborhood.
+We set the number of transformations, $n$, based on Theorem \ref{thrm:robust} to satisfy the desired confidence level and accuracy.
+For each gradient step, we compute the mean loss over the current batch and set of sampled transforms (line 8).
+For each set of batch and sampled transformations, instead of making a single gradient update like SGD, we use Projected Gradient Descent (PGD) to iteratively compute a more robust update to the universal perturbation and end only when the estimated robustness on the batch satisfies a given threshold (line 10).
+At the end of each epoch, we check the robustness across the entire training set and transformation space using \texttt{EstRobustness} (\texttt{ER}) and stop when we have reached the desired performance (line 14).